Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Results

 \subsection{Protocol dependence of the SJ transition}

-We observed shear jamming in both protocol I and II.
+We observed shear jamming in both protocol I and {II}.
 Even though the basic phenomenology -- saturation of $ f_{NR} $, percolation of the strong force network at the jamming transition -- is the same in both experiments, the difference in the protocols affect the macroscopic variables significantly.
 To recall, in protocol I, which we have discussed so far, shear strain is applied homogeneously across the sample.
 On the other hand, in protocol II, shear strain is applied from the boundary and that leads to strain inhomogeneity in the system.
-This strain inhomogeneity leads to formation of shear bands, which affect the stability of the jammed structure.
-In the following paragraphs, we compare the effect of the protocol on the shear jamming experiments.
-In both sets of data $ \phi_J \approx 0.84$ and $ \phi = 0.8036 $.
+This strain inhomogeneity leads to formation of shear bands, which affect the stability of the jammed structure. { In particular, these jammed states can fail under shear whereas those created by protocol I do not {generally} show macroscopic failure}.
+In the following paragraphs, { we provide some comparisons of the different measures of shear jamming in the two protocols at $ \phi = 0.8036 $ ($ \phi_J \approx 0.84$ for both protocols) in order to illustrate the effects of shear banding and failure on the order parameter and the statistics of the FTNs.}

 \IncludeFigureJRJZFT